Connor Wong Player Props: Red Sox vs. Rays

-Connor Wong -- with a slugging percentage of .588 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox versus the Tampa Bay Rays, with Taj Bradley on the hill, on June 4 at 1:35 PM ET.
+Connor Wong and his .351 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the Boston Red Sox versus the Tampa Bay Rays and Shane McClanahan on June 5 at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Rays.
+He had a hitless performance in his previous game (0-for-2) against the Rays.

 Connor Wong Game Info & Props vs. the Rays